Carpal tunnel syndrome: Other considerations

-Median Neuropathy and Activity
+CTS and activity

-Work-related factors that increase risk of CTS include vibration (5.4 effect ratio), hand force (4.2), and repetition (2.3).
-Exposure to wrist extension or flexion at work increases the risk of CTS by two times.
-The balance of evidence suggests that keyboard and computer use does not cause CTS.
+Work-related factors that increase risk of CTS include vibration (5.4 odds ratio), hand force (4.2), and repetition (2.3).
+Exposure to wrist extension or flexion at work increases the risk of CTS by 2.0 times.
+As of 2023, a systematic review of studies looking at the relationship between CTS and computer use has found current studies to be inconclusive and contradictory, due to poor study methods and confounding variables not being accounted for.

 The international debate regarding the relationship between CTS and repetitive hand use (at work in particular) is ongoing.
 The Occupational Safety and Health Administration (OSHA) has adopted rules and regulations regarding so-called "cumulative trauma disorders" based concerns regarding potential harm from exposure to repetitive tasks, force, posture, and vibration.